thomasbryansmith/CJStatsOM/Appendix-1.-Normal-Probability-Distribution.md

 # 3 The **normal** *probability distribution*

-The normal probability distribution is typically denoted with the following expression:
+The normal probability distribution is typically indicated with the following expression:

 ``` math
  N(\mu , \sigma^{2})
 ```

-Quite literally denoting a normal distribution with a with a given mean,
+Quite literally just saying that you are working with a normal distribution with a given mean, $`\mu`$, and standard deviation,
-$`\mu`$, and standard deviation, $`\sigma`$.
+$`\sigma`$.

+We could visually generate this probability distribution using the following probability density function:

 ``` math
  f(x) = \frac{1}{\sigma \sqrt{2 \pi}}e^{\frac{1}{2}(\frac{x - \mu}{\sigma})^{2}}
 ```

+This can be used to generate a normal distribution that represents all theoretically possible values of a given normally distributed continuous variable (where your histogram is beholden to the observations that *actually exist*).

 [^1]: University of Mississippi, <tbsmit10@olemiss.edu>